Workpop/optimistic-middleware/README.md

 2. `[stateKey] - key of reducer related to action`
 3. `[async] - asynchronous function intended to mutate some data on the server`
 4. `[data] - data needed to change the state in the reducer`
-5. `[onSuccess]` - function to be called when async function returns *optional
+5. `[onSuccess] - function to be called when async function returns *optional`
-6. `[simulate]` - function be called to simulate the optimistic update
+6. `[simulate] - function be called to simulate the optimistic update *optional`
-7. `[onError]` - function to be called when the async function returns an error
+7. `[onError] - function to be called when the async function returns an error *optional`

 ## How this works:

 When you dispatch an OptimisticAction, the action is intercepted by Redux middleware.
 Immediately we save the previous state of the passed in `stateKey` in case our action throws an error.

 We start the dispatch process immediately executing the data change in the action to the reducer.
-The state is appended with `OPTIMISTIC_UPDATE_START`, to signal the start of our dispatch.

 From there, we call our asynchronous method.

-If the method returns an error, we append several pieces of meta data with the error reason and `OPTIMISTIC_UPDATE_FAILURE` (helpful for development).
+If the method returns an error, we append several pieces of meta data with the error reason.

  ```js
  type OptimisticErrorType = {